 Remedies for acne

 - Apple cider vinegar.
-View visitors comments and experience for other natural home remedies.
+View visitors comments and experience for other home remedies.

 - Hormones.
-For women, the hormones (estrogen / progesterone) may be used to treat acne.
-Sometimes hormonal contraceptives have a beneficial effect too.
+For women, the hormones estrogen and progesterone may be used to treat acne.
+Some hormonal contraceptives also have a beneficial effect.

 Oral retinoids include Roaccutane, Accutane, Amnesteem, Sotret, Claravis and Clarus.
 They tend to reduce sebaceous secretion.
-However, they have severe side-effects, and must only be used for a limited time.
-Side-effects include liver damage, birth defects, nose bleeds, dry skin, hormonal disruption, chronic fatigue and mental disorders including depression.
+However, they have severe and horrible side-effects, and must only be used for a strictly limited time.
+Side-effects include liver damage, birth defects, nose bleeds, dry skin, hormonal disruption, chronic fatigue and several mental disorders including depression.

 - Herbs / plants.
 In addition to tea tree oil (above), some people have had success with aloe vera, neem, turmeric and papaya.
 (6)